Al Franken stuck his tongue to a pole and he's frozen there.

 Thank you.

-Uh I only hope that John McCain is listening and adopts uh what you're trying to to uh educate the people about.
+I only hope that John McCain is listening and adopts what you're trying to educate the people about.

-My point specifically is trying to clarify this idea of greenhouse gas as a specific as it involves carbon dioxide.
+My part specifically is trying to clarify this idea of greenhouse gas as a specific as it involves carbon dioxide.

-And uh high school chemistry they teach them that carbon dioxide is a non-toxic gas and carbon monoxide will kill you.
+In high school chemistry, they teach them that carbon dioxide is a non-toxic gas, and carbon monoxide will kill you.

-When human beings breathe, they breathe in the oxygen because they need it to live, but they breathe out carbon dioxides, that's CO2.
+When humans and beings breathe, they breathe in the oxygen because they need it to live, but they breathe out carbon dioxide.

 The carbon dioxide is taken in by vegetation, plants, flowers, trees.